lspector/Clojush/README.md

 something, checks to see what that does to the error, and keeps the simpler program if the error is the same (or lower!).

-Automatic simplification is used in this implementation of PushGP in three
+Automatic simplification is used in this implementation of PushGP in two places:
-places:

-1. There is a genetic operator that adds the simplified program to the next generation's population.
-The use of the simplification genetic operator will tend to keep programs smaller, but whether this has benificial or detrimental effects on search performance is a subject for future research.

-2. A specified number of simplification iterations is performed on the best program in each generation.
+1. A specified number of simplification iterations is performed on the best program in each generation.
 This is produced only for the sake of the report, and the result is not added to the population.
 It is possible that the simplified program that is displayed will actually be better than the best program in the population.
 Note also that the other data in the report concerning the "best" program refers to the unsimplified program.

-3. Simplification is also performed on solutions at the ends of runs.
+2. Simplification is also performed on solutions at the ends of runs.

 Note that the automatic simplification procedure will not always find all possible simplifications even if you run it for a large number of iterations,